Joseph P. Heremans: Career and research

-Heremans' research involves experimental investigation of electron, magnon, and phonon transport properties; narrow-gap semiconductor physics (primarily InSb, PbTe, and BiSb alloys), semimetals (primarily bismuth and graphite), and nanostructures.
+Heremans' research involved experimental investigation of electron, magnon, and phonon transport properties; narrow-gap semiconductor physics (primarily InSb, PbTe, and BiSb alloys), semimetals (primarily bismuth and graphite), and nanostructures.
 His early work at GM focused on PbTe-based infrared diode lasers and other properties of semiconductors (e.g. he showed that molten carbon is a metal).

 In the 1990s, Heremans developed the geometrical magnetoseebeck and magnetoresistance effects, the latter of which resulted in commercial position sensors used on crank and camshafts by GM.

 In the early 2000s, his work on quantum wires resulted in the discovery of large thermopowers due to size-quantization effects.

 In 2008, his team published evidence that resonant levels increase the thermoelectric figure of merit, zT, in PbTe by distorting the electronic density of states.

 The focus of his laboratory switched to spin caloritronic effects around 2010.

 In 2012, his team published data proving the giant spin-Seebeck effect in a non-magnetic material; they demonstrated that the giant spin-Seebeck effect in InSb is as large as the largest thermopower values ever measured.

 In 2013, Heremans was elected a member of the National Academy of Engineering for discoveries in thermal energy transfer and conversion to electricity, and for commercial devices employed in automobiles.

 In 2015, his team published experimental proof that phonons in diamagnets respond to magnetic fields, proving that heat and sound can be controlled magnetically.

-In a recent review paper, he outlines the difficulties in obtaining truly electrically insulating topological insulators.
+In a recent review paper, he outlined the difficulties in obtaining truly electrically insulating topological insulators.
 Most recently, he and several colleagues developed goniopolar materials, materials that, due to the specific shape and topology of their Fermi surface, display simultaneous n- and p-type behavior of the same charge carriers, depending on the direction and type of measurement.

-In his career, he has published over 250 publications in refereed journals and conference proceedings.
+In his career, he published over 250 publications in refereed journals and conference proceedings.
 These publications have been cited over 11,000 times, with his most-cited paper "Enhancement of Thermoelectric Efficiency in PbTe by Distortion of the Electronic Density of States," which has been cited more than 1800 times.
 He has been issued 39 U.S. patents and co-edited two books.